How to Buy TiresUpdated: Feb. 06, 2023

 Buy tires the smart way—set priorities and do your homework

 Overview: Nobody likes buying tires

-The choices are mind-boggling, and the tire ratings and tread designs confusing.
+The choices are mind-boggling, the different ratings, and the various tire tread designs confusing.
 I’ll be honest with you: I don’t have any “insider secrets” on how to save big bucks on tires.
 Tires, all of ’em, are expensive—period.
 But I can give you some tips on how to pick the right tires for your vehicle.
 And I’ll warn you away from the most common tire-buying mistakes.
 When you’re done reading, you’ll still have to drop a ton of dough on new tires.
 But you’ll be less intimidated by the process and more confident about picking the right tires for your vehicle.

 Get the Original Specs

 Don’t assume the tires on your car are the right size.
 Instead, buy tires based on the original factory specs.
 Find the specs on a sticker right on the driver’s door or door pillar.
 Jot down the tire size and the load and speed rating.
 Don’t get talked into buying the wrong tire.
 If the tire store doesn’t stock the recommended tire, ask the staff to order it for you.
 Installing the wrong size can affect speedometer readings and cause shifting problems.